 - Senior/Student: $34.75

-- There is also a Post-Seconday Student Metropass available for $116.75 (it is not available as part of the MDP).
+- There is also a Post-Secondary Student Metropass available for $116.75.

-The PRESTO payment method is in use at the majority of subway stations and on most buses, but the complete rollout is still underway.
+- The PRESTO payment method is now in use at all subway stations and on all buses and streetcars.
 You can use PRESTO on streetcars, buses, including Wheel-Trans, and at, at least one entrance of every subway station.
 The PRESTO card is an electronic payment system wherein you purchase a card for $6, load it with a minimum of $10 and then tap it when you get on and off the bus or streetcar or enter or leave a subway station.
 You can buy cards at Shoppers Drug Mart locations, online at prestocard.ca, and the TTC’s Customer Service Centre.